About the BCNI

 Why we are novel and innovative?

-The BCNI will bring together clinical researchers in Cork, Dublin and Galway to establish a national unit for carrying out early phase clinical trials in blood cancers.
-This national unit, combined with a dedicated biobank and patient registry, will create a critical infrastructure making Ireland more competitive internationally in blood cancer research, attracting more trials and ultimately lead to improvements in patient outcomes.
+The BCNI is bringing together clinical researchers in Cork, Dublin and Galway to form a national unit for carrying out early phase clinical trials in blood cancers.
+This national unit, combined with a dedicated biobank and patient registry, is creating a critical infrastructure making Ireland more competitive internationally in blood cancer research, which will enable us to attract more trials and ultimately lead to improvements in patient outcomes.

 Our Industry Partners